Is Bali Safe for Travelers?

 Rental Scams

-Beware of fake properties and fraudulent real estate agents.
+Fake properties and fraudulent real estate agents are a thing…

 Basically, some listings advertise non-existent properties, using images and descriptions of real ones.
 Similarly, fake agents offer properties they have no affiliation with.
 After receiving the deposit, scammers disappear.